 \subsection{Data}

-The trade data is sourced from the United Nations Commodity Trade Database (https://comtrade.un.org), and we have collected detailed trade flow data between economies for 30 years, from 1991 to 2020.
-The year-by-year inter-economy N-nutrient trade data are calculated based on the nutrient conversion concentrations in Table~\ref{Table:fertilizerNutrientturn}, which is the method provided by the Food and Agriculture Organization of the United Nations (https://fao.org).
-The basic unit is tons.
-Since every economy reports their import and export data, we have preprocessed the repeated trade data by using data reported by the importing economies as the basis, supplemented by data from the exporting economies \cite{Feenstra-Lipsey-Deng-Ma-Mo-2005-NBER}.
-The data reported by importing economies is considered more credible because it is directly related to import tariffs.
+The trade data is sourced from the United Nations Commodity Trade Database (https://comtrade.un.org), providing detailed trade flow data between economies for 30 years (1991–2020).
+We calculate year-by-year inter-economy N-nutrient trade data based on the nutrient conversion concentrations in Table~\ref{Table:fertilizerNutrientturn}, following the method provided by the Food and Agriculture Organization of the United Nations (https://fao.org).
+The data is measured in tons.
+To handle repeated trade data, we preprocess it by using information reported by importing economies as the basis, supplemented by data from exporting economies \cite{Feenstra-Lipsey-Deng-Ma-Mo-2005-NBER}.
+Importing economies' data is considered more credible due to its direct connection to import tariffs.